5 Ways to Make Sure You Stay Safe on the Streets

 #1 Choose car-free green space for exercise

 If you walk to work, you won”t have as much latitude to choose your route, but when you head out to walk or jog for exercise, you have much more choice.
-With Seattle”s ample parks and green spaces, your best bet to stay safe is to choose a car-free zone for strolling.
+With Kirkland”s ample parks and green spaces, your best bet to stay safe is to choose a car-free zone for strolling.

 Running in parks not only keeps you out of the way of cars but also keeps you from breathing in exhaust from cars.
 Another great idea is to hit a track at a local sports field if you don”t mind the monotony of walking or running an oval.
 The upside to this option is it”s easy to track your distance.